 If you want to play an integral role in a business or help an individual succeed, then accounting could be right for you!

 Interested in seeing a job description?
 Here’s a listing for a junior accountant position (this is a standard entry-level job) at a consulting firm.
 You’ll see that there’s a good mix of tracking money, but also thinking strategically about how to improve processes.
-Many accounting jobs have this nice combination of high-level thinking and attention to detail.
+Many accounting jobs have this nice combination of high-level thinking and attention to detail, in addition to using software such as free invoice software.

 Responsibilities for this position will include: